6 Tips for Choosing the Right Wall Art for Your Living Room

 2. Choosing the Right Spot & Size

 Choosing a spot is easier than you think.
-Most of the time, people love to hang their wall art over their furniture since it creates a focal point in the room.
+Most of the time, people love to hang their living room wall art over their furniture since it creates a focal point in the room.
 But you can choose a wall without anything on it if the art piece makes sense.
 The main goal, however, is to make the area look appealing and interesting.

-The next step would be to determine the size of your wall art.
+The next step would be to determine the size of your living room wall art.
 Excluding wallpaper, wall art should not cover the entirety of your wall.
 As a simple guideline, Dea recommends choosing a piece that covers at least ⅔ of the width of the wall, assuming it is only one piece of art.

 If you’re thinking of adding another or a collage of pieces, you should still aim for an invisible ⅔ width-centred border.
 “You also want to make sure it is at eye level so that it doesn’t look awkwardly placed,” she says.

-Knowing the dimensions of the wall and the desired size of the wall art is crucial for achieving a balanced look in your space.
+Knowing the dimensions of the wall and the desired size of the living room wall art is crucial for achieving a balanced look in your space.
 However, if you plan to hang the artwork over a sofa rather than a bare wall, there are additional factors to consider.

 It's recommended that the wall art is at least ⅔ the size of the wall and hangs approximately five inches above the top of the sofa while maintaining a minimum distance of ten inches from the ceiling.

-As per Dea's advice, a maximum distance of 10 inches from the ceiling is optimal for hanging wall art.
+As per Dea's advice, a maximum distance of 10 inches from the ceiling is optimal for hanging modern wall art.
 “Some pieces will have different lengths and widths so you can play around with this number so that you can reach that 5-inch minimum from the sofa.”

 3. Staying On Theme